 D. Memorandum of Understanding between EIR/Environmental Consultants and Project Applicants

-H:\ccoun\DOCS\PLANNING\CEQA Guidelines\2014 CEQA Guidelines 11.6.14 TC.docx
+H:\ccoun\DOCS\PLANNING\CEQA Guidelines\2014 CEQA Guidelines 12.10.14TC.docx

 Appendix A

 MINISTERIALLY EXEMPT PROJECTS IN NAPA COUNTY

 Pursuant to Sections 15022 and 15268 of the State CEQA Guidelines issuance/approval of the following permits in the County shall be conclusively presumed to be ministerially exempt from the requirements of CEQA and thus preparation of an environmental document is not required.
 However, where a project involves an approval that contains elements of both a ministerial action and a discretionary action, the project will be deemed discretionary and will be subject to the requirements of CEQA.